-With the government encouraging a return to the workplace as the Covid-19 pandemic is brought under control, many employers are taking the opportunity to reconsider their working arrangements.
+Many employers have been taking the opportunity to reconsider their working arrangements.
 Reflecting on their experience of remote working during the pandemic, they are looking at "hybrid" arrangements that combine office-based and remote work.
-According to an Acas survey, over half of businesses expect an increase in staff working from home or remotely for part of the week.
-Nearly half expect an increase in staff who only work remotely.
+Office-based workers are also increasingly expecting remote working to be an option.

-In this InBrief, "hybrid working" refers to arrangements in which employees split their time between a workplace such as an office and working remotely - for example, at home or at a local co-working space.
+In this Inbrief, "hybrid working" refers to arrangements in which employees split their time between a workplace such as an office and working remotely - for example, at home or at a local coworking space.
+Employees can also work fully from home, where they are rarely if ever required to come to the workplace.
+It is more common for employers to introduce hybrid rather than fully homeworking, but the same principles apply to those working permanently from home.